yueduan/DeepBinDiff/README.md

 4. NLP pre-training?

 The current version uses an on-the-fly training process, meaning we only use the two input binaries for NLP training.
 Therefore, we don't need any pre-trained model.
-This will eliminates the OOV problem but will slow down the process a bit.
+This will eliminate the OOV problem but will slow down the process a bit.